Government by the People

 The citizens of seventeen states already have the power to propose amendments to their state constitutions through the initiative process.
 In most of those states, proposed amendments are ratified by a simple majority vote in a statewide referendum.
 None of those states has experienced “mob rule” or “the tyranny of the majority” as a result of having a democratic amendment process.
 The power to amend constitutions democratically should be extended to the people of the remaining states and to the people of the United States.

-The wisdom of the ages is scattered through the pages of the books and essays written by political philosophers (some of whom were American presidents).
-While they may have been in the minority at the time they wrote, as democracy has established itself as, not only the best form of government, but the only legitimate form of government, the thoughts they shared lend support to an effort to make America (or any other country) a Perfect Democracy.
+The wisdom of the ages can be found within the pages of books and magazines and newspapers.
+While political philosophers who championed democracy may have been in the minority at the time they wrote, as democracy has established itself as, not only the best form of government, but the only legitimate form of government, the thoughts shared by the advocates of democracy lend support to the effort to make America (or any other country) a Perfect Democracy.

 Two and a half centuries ago, fifty-five men, all now long dead, created a form of government that was hostile to democratic principles and dismissive of the will of the people, by embedding numerous antidemocratic provisions in the body of our Constitution.
 They effectively locked those provisions in place by putting the power to amend the Constitution in the hands of Congress and state legislatures and requiring the approval of a super-majority at every step of the amendment process.
 By making the process of amending our Constitution itself antidemocratic, they extended the grip of their decisions beyond the grave and to posterity.
 Their success in doing so does not alter the fact that -

-The answer to John Locke’s question should be obvious - those of us who are alive today should be free to decide for ourselves when decisions are made about the problems we face as a nation.
+The answer to John Locke’s question should be obvious – those of us who are alive today should be free to decide for ourselves when decisions are made about how to respond to the problems we face as a nation.

 And it is not only the “circumstances of the world” or the “opinions of men” that “are continually changing”.
 The composition of the electorate in a nation evolves continually as some members of a society die and others reach the age of consent and become eligible to vote.